mohirt-zz/vagrant-docker-drupal/README.md

        d.force_host_vm = false
        d.volumes = ["<your_project_location>:/var/www/drupal"]

+- Q: Can I run another Drupal project in this Vagrant setup?

+  A: It is better to keep one Vagrant setup for one Drupal project, although the underlying technology is Docker.
+It is because we need to map another folder synced with the VM, and mount the volumne inside containers, and this might increase the complexity of your Vagrant setup.

+- Q: If I want to run multiple Drupal projects in the production server, how to manage the Nginx and port 80?

+  A: You may use the [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) container to do a reverse proxy for you.
+It will automatically update Nginx proxy once you start/stop containers.

 ## Acknowledgments
 Special thanks to [António](https://github.com/perusio) for the great [Nginx config for Drupal](https://github.com/perusio/drupal-with-nginx) and [PHP-FPM config](https://github.com/perusio/php-fpm-example-config).